 Ready to Quit?
 Breathe Easy Can Help

-Breathe Easy, MSU's Tobacco & Nicotine Cessation Program, is here and available to you right now.
+Breathe Easy, MSU's Tobacco, Nicotine and Vaping Cessation Program, is here and available to you right now.

 Quitting nicotine is hard work, as anyone who has smoked or chewed tobacco can tell you.
 Nicotine is one of the most addictive drugs to humans on the planet.
 The research on nicotine cessation tells us that when people try to permanently quit nicotine on their own with no assistance, the success rates are typically shown to be less than 3%.

 However, even though it's so hard to quit, nearly 70% of all smokers in the US report that they want to quit completely.
 And, we know that since 2002, the number of former smokers has been increasingly greater than the number of active smokers.
 Most people who use nicotine want to end their addiction!

 We also know something else about quitting: that seeking some sort of professional assistance can significantly increase your chances of success.